-We welcome submissions for the Cedric Smith Prize 2022, a prize for the best piece of peace and conflict research (broadly defined) by a graduate student either currently at the pre-degree stage or having passed their PhD no earlier than 1st September 2021.
-The aim is to encourage progress in conflict research, especially amongst younger people, by giving public recognition to exceptional work.
+We welcome submissions for the Cedric Smith Prize 2023, a prize for the best piece of peace and conflict research (broadly defined) by a graduate student either currently at the pre-degree stage or having passed their PhD no earlier than 1 September 2022.
+The aim is to encourage progress in conflict research, especially amongst early career researchers, by giving public recognition to exceptional work.

-Candidates are invited to submit a research paper or single (stand-alone) dissertation chapter of no more than 14,000 words (accompanied by a 200- word abstract) by the 19 June 2022.
-Footnotes, endnotes, and references count towards the 14,000 word limit, while Appendices do not.
+Candidates are invited to submit a single-authored research paper or single (stand-alone) dissertation chapter of no more than 14,000 words (accompanied by a 200- word abstract) by the 31 March 2023.
+Footnotes, endnotes, and references count towards the 14,000 word limit, while appendices do not.
 Please note that submissions that exceed the word limit will not be considered for the prize.

 The work is judged by a small panel nominated by the Council of the Conflict Research Society.
 The judges’ decision is final and correspondence cannot be entered into.
 The judges reserve the right not to make an award if in their opinion, no work of sufficient merit is submitted.
+The author must have previously attended a CRS conference or must commit to attending the CRS conference in the year that the prize is awarded.
 In reaching their decision, the assessors will pay attention to: